Here is the simplest process:

 echo Hello World

-echo This was run by {user.name}
+echo This was run by {user.username}

-for this Job's Role.
-For example:svn co --username {user.name} --password "{user.password}" https://svn.svnpplace.com/joebloggs_repo/Trunk
+user.name for this Job's Role.
+For example:svn co --username {user.username} --password "{user.password}" https://svn.svnpplace.com/joebloggs_repo/Trunk

 Echo 57 > {var}/my_value

-is a directory where files and directories can be stored for use later.
+{var} is a directory where files and directories can be stored for use later.
 This can be accessed as file, or as values.

 echo {var.my_value}